SarthakMakhija/tech-lessons-posts/content/en/blog/refactoring_mindset/index.md

 }
 ```

 This is where my imagination took over.
-Let me summarize my thought process:
+Let me summarize my thought process, while I was imagining the code:

 > I started imagining creating multiple `Commands`, each implementing a `Command` interface.
 >
-> I envisioned needing an abstraction (like a `factory`) to instantiate the correct command based on the command line.
+> I imagined needing an abstraction (like a `factory`) to instantiate the correct command based on the command line.
 > This factory would require either a `switch` or a `Map` to handle the mapping between the user provided command and the actual instance.
 >
 > Additionally, I imagined another abstraction to parse the command line, which would need to recognize "add_project" and "add_task" commands,